||Click on the box...

 The Leupp Chapter is eager to build a casino in their corner

-of the reservation... along Interstate 40 approximately 20 miles
+of the reservation... along Interstate 40 near Flagstaff.

 Casino Flagstaff Arizona could become a reality... even if they

 didn't call it by that name.
-In fact, I would anticipate a
+It would he the

 long-anticipated entertainment and gaming facility that many

 potentially risky and no longer legal in the USA.
 And, only a real

 "brick and mortar" facility capable of hosting events and